 Choose a mortar colour & finish

-Don’t forget the details: Mortar is the material that binds bricks together, and the colour and finish you choose will affect the look of your home.
+Don’t forget the details!
+Mortar is the material that binds bricks together, and the colour and finish you choose will impact the finished look of your home.

-The most common mortar colours are off-white, grey and stone.
-You can also have mortar custom-coloured to match your brickwork.
-A contrasting mortar – for example, pale mortar between dark bricks – will create a striking contrast and highlight the shape of each individual brick.
-This is particularly striking when the mortar compliments any render you may have selected.
-Whilst a mortar colour that matches your bricks will soften and unify your brickwork.
+The most common colours for mortar are off-white, grey, and stone.
+But you can also have mortar custom-coloured to match your brickwork.
+A contrasting mortar – for example, pale mortar between dark bricks – will create a striking contrast, and highlight the shape of each individual brick.
+This is particularly striking when the mortar complements the colour of your render.
+Meanwhile, a mortar colour that matches your bricks will soften and unify your brickwork.

 Also consider the mortar joint finish.
-The main options are round ironed, flush, raked or struck joints.
-A raked joint that recedes slightly from the brick face will create an interesting shadow effect, while a flush joint, which runs flush with the brick face, will minimise shadowing and create a flat look.
+The main options are rolled, racked, flush, and struck joints.
+A rolled joint, which is designed to keep water and moisture out of your brickwork, is the type you’ll most commonly see in Australia.
+A raked joint, which recedes slightly from the brick face to create an eye-catching shadow effect, makes more of a statement.
+A flush joint, which runs flush with the brick face, minimises shadowing and creates a flat look.

 Brick pattern, or the way the bricks are laid, is another important consideration when designing your exterior.

 For your new Carlisle home, you can select a classic brickbond pattern (also known as stretcher bond), where the bricks are offset by half a brick from one row to another.
 Or opt for a more contemporary horizontal bond pattern (also known as stack bond), where the bricks are laid one on top of the other, resulting in a grid-like effect.

 Get the foundations right, and see your dream home come together!